Stacy's Mom: Bowling for Soup cover

-In 2011, pop punk band Bowling for Soup released a cover version of "Stacy's Mom" as a B-side to their single "I've Never Done Anything Like This".
+In 2011, pop punk band Bowling for Soup released a cover version of "Stacy's Mom" as a B-side to their single "I've Never Done Anything Like This" (featuring Kay Hanley).

 The cover version came about because the original Fountains of Wayne song was often misattributed to Bowling for Soup.
 The song was misidentified as a Bowling for Soup song on YouTube and other video sites.
 In multiple interviews, Bowling for Soup bandleader Jaret Reddick has said that he regularly encountered fans at their concerts who mistakenly thought "Stacy's Mom" was a Bowling for Soup song.
 In 2011, they recorded and released a cover version of the song.
 Reddick said that by finally releasing their own version of the song, "I’ve basically just taken care of a large part of the population that's been wrong for years, and I've made them right."
-Alluding to the mistaken identity issue, the cover art for the song release reads: "Finally you can say this is your favorite song by BFS and not look like an idiot!"
+Alluding to the mistaken identity issue, the cover art for the song release reads: "Everyone thought they did it anyway ... so they freakin did it!
+Finally you can say this is your favorite song by BFS and not look like an idiot!"

 Bowling for Soup has since made the song part of their live setlist.

 In popular culture

 The song was included on the setlist for Guitar Hero: Van Halen as a guest act, and was included as DLC for Rock Band 4.
-It also appeared in the 4th episode of the television series Psych, "Woman Seeking Dead Husband: Smokers Okay, No Pets".
+It also appeared in the 4th episode of season 1 of the television series Psych, "Woman Seeking Dead Husband: Smokers Okay, No Pets" in 2006.
 The song was parodied on The Howard Stern Show to mock Wack Pack character Hanzi (Imran Kahn).
 It has also been performed by Postmodern Jukebox ft.
 Casey Abrams.
-It has appeared in Me Him Her and Art School Confidential.
+It has appeared in Me Him Her (2015) and Art School Confidential (2006).

 A cover of the song by the Northeastern University pep band has become an unofficial theme song for the Northeastern Huskies men's ice hockey team, and has frequent performances at the annual Beanpot.
 At each game, the pep band plays the song during a stoppage of play with the fan sections continuing to sing through the chorus without accompaniment once gameplay begins again.

+In 2021, heavy metal band Ice Nine Kills released a parody titled "Jason's Mom" about Pamela Voorhees from the Friday the 13th franchise.

+Washington, D.C. indie-pop band Sub-Radio released a parody titled "Stacy's Dad" on TikTok in 2022 that recorded 10.2 million views before the end of that year.

+In 2024, Boston, Massachusetts pop-punk band Walk On Mars released a parody of their own titled “Stacy’s Side” that reiterated the storyline from the original song, but from Stacy’s perspective.